-Take your medicine to treat any other condition unless your doctor or pharmacist tells you to
+Do not take your medicine to treat any other complaint unless your doctor tells you

-Stop taking your medicine, or change the dosage, without first checking with your doctor.
+Do not stop taking your medicine, or change the dosage, without first checking with

 Things to be careful of

-Be careful when driving or operating machinery until you know how this medicine affects
+Be careful driving or operating machinery until you know how this medicine affects

 It may cause drowsiness, dizziness or sleepiness in some people and affect alertness.

 You should minimise your intake of caffeine-containing beverages (e.g. coffee, tea)

 You should be careful for 1 or 2 weeks after stopping this medicine, because it will

-Tell your doctor as soon as possible if you do not feel well while
+Tell your doctor and pharmacist as soon as possible if you do not feel well while

 Do not be alarmed by the following lists of side effects.
 You may not experience any

 Tell your doctor if you notice any of the following:

 dizziness, nervousness, feeling anxious or agitated

 muscle or joint pain